ericfong/create-mutable-context/README.md

 ## createObservableMutext

-Consumers can observe and react to part of changes from Provider
+Consumers can observe part of changes easily by names.
+Names are auto calculate to bitmask

 ```js
 import { createObservableMutext } from 'create-mutable-context'